-- (A) The owner or operator of an electricity generating facility on Santa Catalina Island may submit a request to the Executive Officer for approval of up to three years extension to meet the emissions limits specified in paragraphs (d)(2) or (d)(4): - (i) If electing to comply with paragraph (d)(2), a minimum of two units, excluding units exempt under paragraph (g)(3), meet the emissions limits in Table 2 by January 1, 2023; or - (ii) If electing to comply with paragraph (d)(4), meet an actual mass emission limit of 50 tons of NO_x annually for compliance year 2022, and meet an actual mass emission limit of 40 tons of NO_x annually for compliance year 2023. - (B) The owner or operator that elects to submit a request for a time extension shall submit the request at least 365 days before the compliance deadline specified in paragraphs (d)(2)(A) or (d)(4)(A). - (C) The owner or operator that submits a request for a time extension request shall provide the following information to the Executive Officer:
+- (A) The owner or operator of an electricity generating facility on Santa Catalina Island may submit a request to the Executive Officer for approval of an extension of up to three years to meet the emissions limits specified in paragraphs (d)(2) or (d)(4). - (i) If electing to comply with paragraph (d)(2), a minimum of two units, excluding units exempt under paragraph (g)(3), shall meet the emissions limits in Table 2 by January 1, 2023; or - (ii) If electing to comply with paragraph (d)(4), the facility shall meet a mass emission limit of 50 tons of NO_x annually for compliance year 2022, and meet a mass emission limit of 40 tons of NO_x annually for compliance year 2023. - (B) The owner or operator that elects to submit a request for a time extension shall submit the request at least 365 days before the compliance deadline specified in subparagraph (d)(2)(A) or paragraph (d)(4). - (C) The owner or operator that submits a request for a time extension request shall provide the following information to the Executive Officer: - (i) Identification of the units for which a time extension is needed; - (ii) The reason(s) a time extension is needed; - (iii) Progress of replacing or retrofitting the electric generating units; and - (iv) The length of time requested. - (D) The Executive Officer will approve or disapprove the request for a time extension.
+Approval or disapproval will be based on the following criteria: - (i) The owner or operator prepared the request for a time extension in compliance with subparagraphs (d)(5)(A) through (d)(5)(C); and - (ii) The owner or operator provided sufficient details identifying the reason(s) a time extension is needed that demonstrates to the Executive Officer that there are extenuating circumstances that necessitate additional time to complete implementation.
+Such a demonstration may include, but is not limited to, providing detailed schedules, engineering designs, construction plans, land acquisition contracts, permit applications, and purchase orders. - (E) If the Executive Officer approves the request for a time extension, the owner or operator shall:

-(i) Identification of the units for which a time extension is needed; (ii) The reason(s) a time extension is needed; (iii) Progress of replacing or retrofitting the electric generating units; and (iv) The length of time requested.
-(D) The E xecutive Officer will approve or disapprove the request for a time extens ion.
-Approval or rejection will be based on the following criteria: (i) The owner or operator prepared the request for a time extension in compliance with subparagraphs (d)(5)(A) through (d)(5)(C); and (ii) The owner or operator provided sufficient details identifying the reason(s) a time extension is needed that demonstrates to the Executive Officer that there are specific circumstances beyond the control of the owner or operator that necessitate additional time to complete implementation of the plan.
-Such a demonstration may include, but is not limited to, providing detailed schedules, engineering designs, construction plans, land acquisition contracts, permit applications, and purchase orders.
-(E) If the Executive Officer approves the request for a time extension, the owner or operator shall: (i) Submit an application and abide by, a permit condition that limits total annual emission from the facility to no more than 13 tons of NOx emission annually after the time extension; and (ii) Pay a mitigation fee within 30 days of the date of approval.
-The mitigation fee shall be \$100,000/year, or any portion of a year, after the compliance date specified in paragraphs (d)(2)(A) or (d)(4)(A).
+- (i) Submit an application at least 18 months before the new compliance deadline for a permit condition that limits total annual emission from the facility to no more than 13 tons of NOx emission annually on and after the new compliance deadline, if electing to comply with paragraph (d)(4); and - (ii) Pay a mitigation fee within 30 days of the date of approval.
+The mitigation fee shall be \$100,000/year, or any portion of a year, after the compliance date specified in subparagraph (d)(2)(A) or paragraph (d)(4). - (1) Southern California Edison, or its successor, shall not operate its electric power generating system unless the following District wide daily limits on emissions rate and emissions cap are met during the applicable time period:

-(1) Southern California Edison, or its successor, shall not operate its electric power generating system unless the following District-wide daily limits on emissions rate and emissions cap are met during the applicable time period:
+District-Wide Daily Limits Lb-NO x

-Ŧ District-Wide Daily Limits b NOx/Net Megawatt (MW) Hr Lb-NO_x Per Day
+Lb NOx/Net Megawatt (MW) Hr Per Day

 Beginning December 31, 198 9 1.10

 Beginning December 31, 199 0 1.01

-Beginning December 31, 199 1 0.91
+Beginning December 31, 199 0.91

 Beginning December 31, 199 2 0.82

-Beginning December 31, 1993 0.72
+Beginning December 31, 199 0.72

-Beginning December 31, 1994 0.63
+Beginning December 31, 199 4 0.63

-Beginning December 31, 1995 0.53
+Beginning December 31, 199 5 0.53

-Beginning December 31, 1996 0.44
+Beginning December 31, 199 6 0.44

-Beginning December 31, 1997 0.34
+Beginning December 31, 199 7 0.34

-Beginning December 31, 1998 0.25
+Beginning December 31, 199 8 0.25

-Beginning December 31, 1999 0.15 13,400
+Beginning December 31, 199 9 0.15 13,400